AFM-SPM/TopoStats/README.md

 For a full description of usage please refer to the [usage](https://afm-spm.github.io/TopoStats/main/usage.html) documentation.

-A default configuration is loaded automatically and so the simplest method of processing images is to run `topostats process` in the same directory as your scans _after_ having activated the virtual environment in which you have installed TopoStats
+A default configuration is loaded automatically that works with `.spm` files.
+The simplest method of processing images is to run `topostats process` in the same directory as your scans _after_ having activated the virtual environment in which you have installed TopoStats

 ```bash
 topostats process
 ```

+If you have files other than `.spm` please refer `topostats --help` and the documentation on how to process those images with TopoStats.

 If you have your own YAML configuration file (see [Usage : Configuring TopoStats](https://afm-spm.github.io/TopoStats/main/usage.html#configuring_topostats)) then invoke `topostats`